NGMunia/Campus-Network-topology/README.md

 **Redistribution**:

 OSPF redistribution, Redistributes EIGRP spoke LAN prefixes into the OSPF domain.
-EIGRP redistribution: Redistributes Specific Area 20 and VLAN 12 prefixes into EIGRP.
+EIGRP redistribution: Redistributes Area 20 and VLAN 12 prefixes into EIGRP.
 DMVPN-ROUTER is responsible for redistribution between OSPF and EIGRP domain.
-The EIGRP Add-path feature enables redundant prefix advertisement on 10.1.10.0/23 and 10.1.20.0/23 prefixes.
+The EIGRP Add-path feature enables redundant prefix advertisement for 10.1.10.0/23 and 10.1.20.0/23 prefixes.

 ```bash